Science, Order, and Creativity by Bohm & Peat

 Life is an order of orders

 Life itself is based on order, but involves much more.
 It must always be remembered that, at a deeper level, attention must be given to the whole, which, in turn, acts to guide life.
 Life has a complex and subtle order of infinite complexity and subtlety.
 The various suborders in life are all arranged, connected, and organized together.
 Each suborder is clearly inseparable from the greater whole.
-Life is, therefore, orders of orders.
+Life is, therefore, orders of order.

 1 David Bohm and F. David Peat, Science, Order, and Creativity (Routledge, 2010-09-01, first published 1987-10-01), pp. 97–147.